mercadopago/devsite-docs/guides/checkout-bricks/render-brick.en.md

 >
 > Important
 >
-> When you finish rendering the brick, it is necessary to send the payment to Mercado Pago to ensure that your backend can receive the information from the Card Payment Form.
+> It is necessary to send the information collected by the Card Payment Brick to Mercado Pago from your backend and complete the payment securely.
 To do this, see the [Payment submission to Mercado Pago](/developers/en/docs/checkout-api/payment-methods/receiving-payment-by-card#bookmark_payment_submission_to_mercado_pago) section of the Checkout API documentation for instructions.